Compositional theories for host-core languages: Related work, Discussions and Future Work

-{An inspiring work both for $\VCcalcolo$ and $\ewire$ is the \emph{enriched effect calculus} (ECC)~\cite{EggerMS14}, whose models are given in terms of enriched categories.
+{An inspiring work both for $\VCcalcolo$ and $\ewire$ is the \emph{enriched effect calculus} (\texttt{EEC})~\cite{EggerMS14}, whose models are given in terms of enriched categories.
 The idea behind the semantics in \cite{RENNELA2018257} and in \cite{EggerMS14} is quite similar.
-Also in \cite{EggerMS14} a deep comparison with L/NL models is provided, showing that every L/NL model with additives determines an (EEC) model.
-The authors also prove soundness and completeness of the equational theories w.r.t. to interpretations but they do not consider the notion of internal language.}
+Also in \cite{EggerMS14} a deep comparison with \LNL\ models is provided, showing that every \LNL\ model with additives determines an (\texttt{EEC}) model.
+The authors also prove soundness and completeness of the equational theories, with respect to the interpretation, but they do not consider the notion of internal language.}

 Looking for non-classical computation, $\ewire$ has been defined as a generalization of a version of $\qwire$ (\emph{``choir''})~\cite{qwire17a,qwire17b,qwire3}, which is one of the most advanced programming platforms for the encoding and the verification of quantum circuits.